*Originally published 16/09/2018*

 Nigeria as a country is an irony in itself.

 I have an immense amount of love for my country.
-In many many years to come, I can foresee us emerging at the top.
+In many many decades to come, I can foresee us emerging at the top.

 Nigeria is considered to be the giant of Africa.
 It has the potential to be the leading hub of the continent; but for now, self-serving leaders have not allowed the country to progress to its full potential since Independence from the British rule on the 1st October 1960.